grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. warning::
-    The ParFlow key is written as  .Linear.Preconditioner.SMG.NumPreRelax
+    The ParFlow key is written as *Solver.LinPrecondSMGPreRelax.Linear.Preconditioner.SMG.NumPreRelax*

 Solver.LinPrecondSMGPostRelax